amdghasemi/amdghasemi.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I served as a reviewer for <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7693">IEEE Transactions on Wireless Communications</a> and [IEEE Transactions on Communications]([https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=26]). :pencil:
+I served as a reviewer for <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7693">IEEE Transactions on Wireless Communications</a> and <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=26">IEEE Transactions on Communications</a>. :pencil: